 Focuses on American literature from approximately 1865 to the present.
 Readings will include short fiction and poetry, but may also include novels, plays, essays, and other creative non-fiction.
 Students will gain a sense of the historical and cultural significance of the literature and will analyze, interpret, and evaluate the literary works.
-(Successful completion of ENGL 1121 is recommended.)
-(CR-spr)
+(CR-spr odd years; Online: spr even years)